ephemeraHQ/message-kit/templates/toss/example_prompt.md

 - Only answer if the verified information is in the prompt.
 - Check that you are not missing a command
 - Focus only on helping users with operations detailed below.
-- Date: Mon, 09 Dec 2024 23:00:25 GMT
+- Date: Thu, 12 Dec 2024 16:44:54 GMT,
-- When mentioning any action related to available skills, you MUST trigger the corresponding command in a new line
+- IMPORTANT: Never forgot to send the command in a newline message.
-- If you suggest an action that has a command, you must trigger that command

 ## Game rules